 We test dozens of TVs every year, from the top premium models to the most affordable budget systems, and the differences between the best TV brands and the worst can be huge.
 We're here to help you understand what stands out for each of the leading brands, and why one might be a better choice than another.

 There are plenty of TV brands out there, but when it comes to which is best, it's LG vs. Samsung vs. Sony.
+Each brand offers a unique ecosystem of products and services, and focuses on different aspects of the smart TV experience, making them better-suited to specific uses and needs.
 Keeping in mind that each model of TV will have its own unique blend of strengths and weaknesses, which we highlight in our in-depth testing and reviews, here's how the three best TV brands stack up.

 Samsung is a major player in the TV world, in part, because its quantum-dot-enhanced LED displays offer great picture quality without the expense of OLED.
 And with brighter backlighting and wide viewing angles, Samsung's QLED TVs even surpass OLED in some ways.
 Samsung's smart TV experience is rich and full-featured, with some of the best smart home integration we've seen, even on affordable models.
 While Samsung TVs have their issues, like the lackluster Bixby smart assistant and a lack of Dolby Vision support in favor of Samsung's proprietary HDR10+ format, it's still easy to see why Samsung is one of the best TV brands you can choose from.

 Here are some of our favorite Samsung TVs: